Arksine/moonraker/docs/web_api.md

 ```
 Some errors may not return a request ID, such as an improperly formatted request.

-The `test/client` folder includes a basic test interface with example usage for
+The [moontest](https://www.github.com/arksine/moontest) repo includes a basic
-most of the requests below.
-It also includes a basic JSON-RPC implementation
+test interface with example usage for most of the requests below.
+It also
-that uses promises to return responses and errors (see json-rpc.js).
+includes a basic JSON-RPC implementation that uses promises to return responses
+and errors (see json-rpc.js).

 ### Jinja2 Template API Calls